-1. Leave money in the plan.
+- 1. Leave money in the plan.
 If you leave money in the plan, you will continue to enjoy the same investment options you had as an employee.
-You can review those options on "Personal Savings Center" on The Standard's website (retirement.standard.com), or by calling 1-800-858-5420.
-The same type of fees that have been applicable to your investments while you were an active participant will continue to apply if you leave your funds in the Plan, and there may be an additional fee charged for the administration of your account.
-The types of fees that are charged are shown in the plan expenses section of the Plan's summary plan description.
+You can review those options on Personal Savings Center on The Standard's website (www.standard.com/retirement), or by calling 800.858.5420.
+The same type of fees that have been applicable to your investments while you were an active participant will continue to apply if you leave your funds in the plan, and there may be an additional fee charged for the administration of your account.
+The types of fees that are charged are shown in the plan expenses section of the plan's summary plan description.
 If you choose this option, your money will remain invested until you request a distribution.
-When you reach the later of your plan's Normal Retirement Age or the tenth anniversary of your participation in the plan, payments must begin unless you elect in writing to leave your money in the plan until age $70\frac{1}{2}$.
+When you reach the later of your plan's Normal Retirement Age or the tenth anniversary of your participation in the plan, payments must begin unless you elect in writing to leave your money in the plan until age 701/2. - 2.
+Rollover.

-2. Rollover.
 You can choose to have your distribution rolled over directly to an IRA, another qualified plan, a tax-sheltered 403(b) annuity or a governmental 457 plan.
-For a detailed description of rollover options and the tax consequences of rolling over your distribution, see the Special Tax notice beginning on page 7.
+For a detailed description of rollover options and the tax consequences of rolling over your distribution, see the Special Tax Notice.

-If you are rolling over to another qualified plan, you should obtain a letter from the new Plan Administrator stating that the plan is qualified under Code Section 401(a), and that the rollover will be accepted.

-- 3. Lump sum.
+- If you are rolling over to another qualified plan, you should obtain a letter from the new plan administrator stating that the plan is qualified under Code Section 401(a), and that the rollover will be accepted. - 3.
+Lump sum.
 You may have all or part of your benefit paid directly to you in cash.
 However, this may adversely affect the accumulation of your retirement benefits.
-If you have all or part of the benefit paid to you in cash, the law requires that 20 percent of the distribution's taxable portion be withheld for Federal income taxes.
-If required, State taxes also will be withheld.
+If you have all or part of the benefit paid to you in cash, the law requires that 20 percent of the distribution's taxable portion be withheld for federal income taxes.
+If required, state taxes also will be withheld.
 Within 60 days of receiving a lump sum payment, you can choose to roll it over into a traditional IRA, another qualified plan, a tax-sheltered 403(b) annuity or a governmental 457 plan.
-If you do not roll it over, you will be subject to an additional 10 percent penalty, unless you are age 591/2 or you terminated service after reaching age 55.
-Please consider carefully all the information provided in the Special Tax Notice beginning on page 7. - 4.
+If you do not roll it over, you will be subject to an additional 10 percent penalty, unless you are age 591⁄2 or you terminated service after reaching age 55.
+Please consider carefully all the information provided in the Special Tax Notice. - 4.
 Payments from account.
 If your plan allows, you may specify an amount you would like to receive on a monthly basis.
 See page 5 for a description of this option. - 5.
 Required Minimum Distribution.
-If you have terminated service (or are still employed and own more than 5 percent of the company), Federal law requires that you begin taking distributions from the plan at age 701/2.
-If you select this option, The Standard will calculate the amount of your "required minimum distribution" based on your account total that we administer and send you a check each year.
+If you have terminated service (or are still employed and own more than 5 percent of the company), federal law requires that you begin taking distributions from the plan at age 701⁄2.
+If you select this option, The Standard will calculate the amount of your required minimum distribution based on your account total that we administer and send you a check each year.
 The balance of your account will remain invested in the plan.
-See page 6 for more information about Required Minimum Distributions.
+See page 5 for more information about required minimum distributions.